RogerRos/RogerRos/README.md

+# First of all, long live the United States of America

 when I wrote this I was 16 years old.
 Hello Roger of the future!

 Don't worry, none of this is real, just conceptualize everything we can and we are nothing more than a chemical chain reaction.